 - Tracking moving objects

-This technology allows SLAM and perception systems in autonomous vehicles, where computer vision algorithms process the video data in real-time and improve the localization accuracy.
+This technology allows SLAM and perception systems in autonomous vehicles, where computer vision algorithms process the video data in real-time and improve the localisation accuracy.

-Another important concept is odometer in autonomous vehicle, also known as trip meter in autonomous vehicle, where odometer evaluates the vehicle movement using:
+Another important concept is the odometer in an autonomous vehicle, also known as the trip meter in an autonomous vehicle, where the odometer evaluates the vehicle movement using:

 - Wheel rotation